 Significantly improved service access and flood protection for over 125,000 residents, benefiting women and young people in particular.

-Kounkuey Design Initiative (KDI) is improving quality of life in one of the world’s largest slums through the Kibera Public Space Project, a network of community-managed public spaces that reduce flood risk while providing access to core services and creating new business opportunities.
+Kounkuey Design Initiative (KDI) is improving quality of life in one of the world’s largest informal settlements through the Kibera Public Space Project, a network of community-managed public spaces that reduce flood risk while providing access to core services and creating new business opportunities.
 Each space created by KDI is designed to meet the specific needs of residents and combines river remediation and sustainable drainage infrastructure with community buildings, space for small businesses and recreation, and sanitation and laundry facilities.

 Located in the center of Nairobi and home to over 300,000 people, Kibera has long been a neighborhood of interest for both national and international development efforts.
-While Kibera experiences many issues common to urban slums, such as precarious housing, political conflict and limited public space, its position along the Ngong River and poor drainage and sanitation infrastructure make it highly vulnerable to flooding as well.
+While Kibera experiences many issues common to urban informal settlements, such as precarious housing, political conflict and limited public space, its position along the Ngong River and poor drainage and sanitation infrastructure make it highly vulnerable to flooding as well.